tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: fiber.io_collect_interval

-    The time period (in seconds) a :ref:`fiber <app-fibers>` will sleep between iterations of the event loop.
+    The time period (in seconds) a :ref:`fiber <app-fibers>` sleeps between iterations of the event loop.

     ``fiber.io_collect_interval`` can be used to reduce CPU load in deployments where the number of client connections is large, but requests are not so frequent